Sangarshanan/sangarshanan.github.io/_posts/2020-06-14-internets-own-boy.md

 > #### Information is power.
 But like all power, there are those who want to keep it for themselves

 We have all seen the memes, Zuck getting questioned by a bunch of old people who do not know how to change their lockscreen.
-Sure GDPR happened and we have regulations on data and companies promising that they would take consent out a checkbox before selling our souls to the overlords but we also know what we are commodity, and noone is gonna give us up.
+Sure GDPR happened and we have regulations on data and companies promising that they would take consent out a checkbox before selling our souls to the overlords but we also know what we are commodity, and no one is gonna give us up.

 We all love to say "I hate politics" and I mean I say it too, I don't wanna get involved in it cause I know nothing about it. but I do know that there are somethings that are fundamentally wrong and how the whole system needs a factory reset for the modern age.
 Surely a 10 year old downloading Honey singh off SongPK.com is not an offense punishable by [3 years in prison](https://www.indiatoday.in/technology/news/story/are-you-a-criminal-now-users-may-get-3-yr-in-jail-for-viewing-torrent-site-blocked-url-in-india-336353-2016-08-21)